muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 **Text** value.
 In the general case each attribute of a **Kit** is of a distinct data type, though multiple attributes often have the same type.

-A **Kit** value is also characterized by a tuple of the relational model of data but that its collection of attributes is ordered rather than unordered.

 The **Kit** possrep is an idiomatic generalization of a discrete heterogeneous collection, such that any given MUON syntax can choose to just have **Kit** as a fundamental syntax, and then any other possreps for